farhiongit/message-in-the-bottle/README.md

 This call *must be done in the thread that controls the execution of the feeders*, after the feeders have finished their work.

+After the call to `BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY`, eaters will still process the remaining messages in the bottle.
+The user program *must* wait for all the eaters to be finished before going on.

+## Destruction of a bottle

-Thereafter, once all the receivers are done, the bottle can be destroyed safely with `BOTTLE_DESTROY`.
+Thereafter, once *all the receivers are done* in the user program, the bottle can be destroyed safely with `BOTTLE_DESTROY`.

 Note that `BOTTLE_DESTROY` does not call `BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY` by default because the user program *should ensure* that all receivers have returned from calls to `BOTTLE_DRAIN` between `BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY` and `BOTTLE_DESTROY` (usually, waiting for the receivers to finish with a `pthread_join` might suffice), otherwise, some thread resources might not be released properly (mutexes and conditions).

+Once unneeded, the message queue will later be detroyed by `BOTTLE_DESTROY`.

 ## Other features